matrix-org/synapse/docs/metrics-howto.md

 [workers](https://github.com/matrix-org/synapse/blob/master/docs/workers.md),
 every worker needs to be monitored independently, in addition to the main homeserver process.
-This is because workers don't send their metrics to the main homeserver process, and therefore expose their own metrics themselves (if they are configured to do so).
+This is because workers don't send their metrics to the main homeserver process, but expose them directly (if they are configured to do so).

 To allow collecting metrics from a worker, you need to add a `metrics` listener to its configuration, by adding the following